-BookEnds Literary Agency first opened its doors in 1999 as a book packaging company.
-At the time, we were looking to take our own fresh and fun ideas and find just the right people to create the books publishers were looking for.
+First opened as a book packaging company, we were originally looking to take our own fresh and fun ideas and find just the right people to create the books publishers and readers were looking for.
 Over time, we missed working on fiction and seeing what could come from an author's imagination as well as an author's platform.
 So not two years after opening its doors, BookEnds changed its literary status to Agency.

 President & Literary Agent

 A veteran of publishing, Jessica began her career in 1994 as an acquisitions editor at Berkley Publishing, Macmillan, and Wiley, where she had the unique opportunity to acquire and edit both fiction and nonfiction.
-Jessica takes her editorial experience to the agency, where she works with her authors to make their books the best they can be and build a career beyond just the first contract.
+Jessica takes her editorial experience and passion to the agency, where she works with her authors to make their books the best they can be and build a career beyond just the first contract.

 Below are just a few of the books written by her talented clients.

 After ten years as an editor, Jessica Alvarez joined BookEnds in April 2011.
 She began her publishing career in 2001 as an editorial assistant at Harlequin Books.
 There, she had the opportunity to acquire and edit a wide array of fiction, specializing in historical romance, romantic suspense, and inspirational romance.
 Jessica left Harlequin in 2008 to pursue a freelance editing career, and completed projects for Harlequin, Scholastic Books, Thomas Nelson, and independent writers.
-She uses her editorial background to help writers hone their skills and develop strong, marketable stories.
+She uses her editorial background to help writers hone their skills and develop strong, marketable books.
 Jessica is actively building her client list and is proud to work with a wonderful group of clients.
 She is a member of AAR.